zlj-zz/pigit/README.md

 ### Interaction

 It support a simple interactive mode.
-You can use `pigit ui` into the interactive mode and it let control the working tree simpler. like this:
+You can use `pigit` into the interactive mode and it let control the working tree simpler. like this:

 ![interaction demo](./interaction.gif)